AFLplusplus/AFLplusplus/README.md

 If you just fuzz a target program as-is you are wasting a great opportunity for much more fuzzing speed.

-This requires the usage of afl-clang-lto or afl-clang-fast
+This requires the usage of afl-clang-lto or afl-clang-fast.

 This is the so-called `persistent mode`, which is much, much faster but requires that you code a source file that is specifically calling the target